SondagesPro/LS-responseListAndManage/README.md

 Two elements are added in survey tools menu : one for survey alternate management, and one for managing settings of alternate management.

+## Issues and feature

+All issue and merge request must be done in [base repo](https://gitlab.com/SondagesPro/managament/responseListAndManage) (currently gitlab).

+Issue must be posted with complete information : LimeSurvey version and build number, web server version, PHP version, SQL type and version number …
+**Reminder:** no warranty of functionnal system operation is offered on this software.
+If you want a professional offer: please [contact Sondages Pro](https://extensions.sondages.pro/about/contact.html).

 ## Home page & Copyright
 - HomePage <http://extensions.sondages.pro/>
 - Copyright © 2018 Denis Chenu <http://sondages.pro>